felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 $var1 = 2
 ```

+If you're curious, you can learn more about pseudo-variables [here](/#/pseudovariables).

 ### Q: Can I use special characters in variable names?

 **A**: Avoid special characters (e.g., `@`, `%`, `&`) in variable names, except for `$` in local variables.